Ram Dass: Education

 Alpert attended the Williston Northampton School, graduating cum laude in 1948.
 He earned a Bachelor of Arts degree in psychology from Tufts University in 1952.
 His father had wanted him to go to medical school, but while at Tufts he decided to study psychology instead.
 After earning a master's degree in psychology from Wesleyan University in 1954, he was recommended to Stanford University by his mentor at Wesleyan, David McClelland.
 Alpert wrote his doctoral thesis on "achievement anxiety", receiving his Ph.D. in psychology from Stanford in 1957.
 Alpert then taught at Stanford for one year, and began psychoanalysis.

 Harvard professorship

 McClelland moved to Cambridge, Massachusetts, to teach at Harvard University, and helped Alpert accept a tenure-track position there in 1958 as an assistant clinical psychology professor.
 Alpert worked with the Social Relations Department, the Psychology Department, the Graduate School of Education, and the Health Service, where he was a therapist.
 He specialized in human motivation and personality development, and published his first book Identification and Child Rearing.

-McClelland did work with his close friend and associate Timothy Leary, a lecturer in clinical psychology at the university.
+McClelland did work with his close friend and associate Timothy Leary, a lecturer in clinical psychology at the university, including being co-lecturers on a course on game theory.
 Alpert and Leary had met through McClelland, who headed the Center for Research in Personality where Alpert and Leary both did research.
 Alpert was McClelland's deputy in the lab.
+McClelland asked Alpert to keep an eye on Leary and his "mushroom project" in the winter term of 1961.

+In March 1961, Alpert tried synthetic psilocybin, which was his first psychedelic experience.
+The trip is said to have turned his life around and led to a personal transformation.
+Alpert experienced ego dissolution during the trip, observing himself first as a Harvard professor but then as other identities and roles throughout his life that he had once assumed but had dissociated from.
+Eventually, he found himself in a place in which he existed independent of social or physical identity.
+Alpert found this experience to be deeply freeing and joyous.